Dubai to begin work on $545 million Las Vegas-style loop beneath Downtown | The National

-Dubai signed a contract on Tuesday to execute an Elon Musk-led high-speed underground road system, as part of the emirate’s efforts to cut congestion.
+Dubai signed a contract on Tuesday to build an Elon Musk-led high-speed underground road system, as part of the emirate’s efforts to cut congestion.

 Dubai’s Roads and Transport Authority (RTA) said the first phase of the Dubai Loop – developed by the entrepreneur’s tunnelling firm, The Boring Company – would cost Dh565 million ($153.8 million) and connect DIFC with Dubai Mall as an alternative transit network built beneath the city's roads.